Dear Sweet Reader,

 If you enjoy 1,000 unique visitors each day to your blog, you can do a lot better than $0.50 per day in income.
 The bottom line is that advertising requires a ton of traffic to be worthwhile.”

 Basically, the more ads, the more chances you give a reader to engage with your advertising.

 And certain ads pay more than others.
 For instance, that really annoying video ad that starts playing when your mouse hovers over it, that ad pays more than the one just sitting casually over on my sidebar.

 Or the ad that immediately follows every single paragraph. (or before) Those tend to have higher engagement because they fit “seamlessly” into the blog post.
-(I was going to add a picture to illustrate this, but I am assuming there will be an ad right above this so I don’t really need a picture!)

 To everyone who hates all these ads and never wants to visit this blog again and who thinks I should be jailed (yes, one angry woman thought I should be prosecuted and jailed for excessive advertising), I am sorry.